zenolab-ai/zeno-intro/README.md

 ## Get Started
 We are still preparing the ZENO Unity SDK repository.
 It will be available to use in the coming weeks.

+For now, we have prepared a [demo project](https://github.com/zenolab-ai/zeno-unity-demo) for a glance of how it looks like.
+Please take a look and play with it.
+It should work with latest ARKit supported iOS devices, and ARCore supported Android devices.

 Please visit ZENO's [gitbook](https://zeno-lab.gitbook.io/story) for more background story.